 3. Attracting and Keeping Talent

-Having a modern, flexible content platform can help federal agencies retain both digital and non-digital talent.
+Having a modern, flexible content platform can help federal agencies retain talent.
 Developers love Brightspot's flexibility, but web staffers also love how easy it makes content publishing to multiple channels.
-The Brightspot CMS for Government's quick deployments and intuitive interface cut down on training time and headaches for everyone.
+Brightspot's quick deployments and intuitive interface cut down on training time and headaches for everyone.

 Agencies can also take advantage of Brightspot's automation capabilities to implement bots in the model of the General Services Administration, which is using them to take mundane, time-consuming tasks off employees' plates.
-The Brightspot CMS for Government also makes it possible to personalize your intranet for civil servants based on location, job function, tenure and other factors.
+You can also personalize your intranet for civil servants based on location, job function, tenure and other factors.

 4. Increasing Trust